About Us

 The whole family at the Math Super Bowl with Sandy's award-winning 6th grade team, in our old-style team t-shirts.

-In MathCounts, she also advanced to the State Competition all 3 years - 6th, 7th & 8th grade, and came in 2nd in a tie-breaker for 1st place as a 7th grader.
+In MathCounts, she also advanced to the State Competition all 3 years - 6th, 7th & 8th grade, tying for 1st place at the Regional Competition as a 7th grader and tying for 10th place at the State Competition as an 8th grader.
+Sandy sometimes returns to Regional and State MathCounts competitions as a volunteer in the grading room.

-In addition to working at the SBCC Math Tutoring Lab and the Digital Arts Center, Sandy has extensive experience tutoring math and computers privately.
+In addition to working at the SBCC Math Tutoring Lab and the Digital Arts Center, Sandy has extensive experience tutoring math and computers privately, and has also worked as a freelance website designer.

 Sandy began programming computers when she was 10 years old, which was years after she started using HTML.
-In 2010, she was a key member of the team that placed first among junior college teams at the ACM Programming Competition.
+In both 2010 & 2011, she was a key member of the team that placed first among junior college teams at the ACM Programming Competition.
+When she transferred from SBCC to UCSB, she was accepted as a Computer Science Major in the College of Creative Studies.

 Back to SB Family School Home Page